dominoFire/billboardr/README.md

 # billboardr

-Information from Billboard in a friendly R intervace
+Information from Billboard in a friendly R interface

 ## Installation